beltran/dhive/README.md

 - Maybe adding a start script to `dhive/scripts`.
 - Maybe creating a new principal in `dhive/scripts/start-kdc.sh`.
 - Maybe overriding or removing some of the properties of the configuration files.
-- Add the new service to `vars.config` or to a different configuration file (it can be set with the environment variable `DHIVE_CONFIG_FILE`).
+- Add the new service to `config/vars.cfg` or to a different configuration file (it can be set with the environment variable `DHIVE_CONFIG_FILE`).

 An example of this is adding a mysql backend for the hivemetastore.
 It can be run with:
 ```
-DHIVE_CONFIG_FILE=mysql.config make all
+DHIVE_CONFIG_FILE=config/mysql.cfg make all
 ```

 ## Running a container with a job
 This can be done to submit a jar to hadoop to run with tez, or to run hive queries, or more generally, once the environment is set up, to take actions against it.
-An example of how the first would be done is the file `run_tez_job.config`.
+An example of how the first would be done is the file `config/run_tez_job.cfg`.
 It's added like another service but it has to start with `external`.
 Four variables are defined inside the service section:
 * docker: instructions to add to the `Dockerfile`.
 * assure: files to copy to the folder where docker is going to be built.